About Me

 Image credit: NASA/JPL-Caltech

-I use reverberation mapping data to model the broad line regions in nearby AGN host galaxies.
+I use reverberation mapping data to model the these regions in nearby AGN host galaxies.
 These models tell us the geometry of the region, how it is oriented with respect to our observing point of view, and the dynamics of the gas.
 This allows us not only measure supermassive black hole masses, but determine if gas is actively rotating around, inflowing towards, or outflowing away from the black hole.

 sq-sample26